 At the beginning of a long-distance relationship, couples tend to devote all their time to each other by keeping aside all their other commitments towards their work, family, and friends.

-In the beginning, you may feel that this is right, but in the long run, it will affect your personal life and make you frustrated.
+Initially, you may feel that this is right, but in the long run, it will affect your personal life and frustrate you.

 6. Feeling too tired to talk